-Throughout the year, alumni may audit no more than two classes per semester at AUWCL.
-Registration and processing fees are $100 per class.
-Alumni must apply to register through the AUWCL Office of Development and Alumni Relations Audit Page and receive approval by the registrar's office in order to attend a class.
+Class audits are open to individuals who have earned a degree from the American University Washington College of Law.
+Alumni may audit no more than two classes per semester at AUWCL.
+Registration and processing fees are $150 per class.
+Alumni must apply to register through the Office of Development and Alumni Relations Audit Page and receive approval by the registrar's office in order to attend a class.
 Though professor support is appreciated, alumni cannot attend a class based solely on Faculty endorsement.
+Law school alumni are also eligible to audit courses at other American University schools.

 All open law school classes are available to alumni with the following exceptions: